ReidTPowell/polygon/README.md

         --device cpu
 ```

-The training command now streams SMILES directly from disk using a lazy dataset,
+The training command now streams SMILES directly from disk using a lazy
-which allows handling files that do not fit into RAM.
+`SmilesDataset`, which avoids loading the entire file into memory.
+Random
+shuffling is disabled for this streaming mode to keep memory usage low.

 Train Ligand Binding Models for Two Protein Targets
 ```